 We will generally retain telephone call recordings for up to 12 months or longer where we are required to do so for legal or regulatory purposes.

 In specific circumstances we may also retain your Personal Information for longer periods of time so that we have an accurate record of your dealings with us in the event of any complaints or challenges, or if we reasonably believe there is a prospect of litigation relating to your Personal Information or dealings.

 Where your Personal Information is no longer required we will ensure it is either securely deleted or stored in a way which means it will no longer be used by the business.

 8. What are your rights?

 You have a number of rights in relation to your Personal Information.

-You may request access to your data, correction of any mistakes in our files, erasure of records where no longer required, restriction on the processing of your data, objection to the processing of your data, data portability and various information in relation to any Automated Decision Making and Profiling or the basis for international transfers.
+You may request access to your data, correction or rectification of any mistakes in our files, erasure of records where no longer required, restriction on the processing of your data, objection to the processing of your data, data portability and various information in relation to any Automated Decision Making and Profiling or the basis for International Transfers.
 You may also exercise a right to complain to your Supervisory Authority.
 These are set out in more detail as follows: